yzr456/tp/docs/UserGuide.md

 * This implementation of free will greedily find the earliest free time slot that meets the minimum duration.

 Examples:
 _These are independent examples assuming that 1.
 The person we are trying to add sessions to exists 2.
-There are currently no sessions in the address book._
+There are currently no sessions in the contact list._
 * `addsession 1 d/MON s/0800 e/1100`, `addsession 1 d/MON s/1600 e/1800` followed by `free 4` returns `MONDAY 11:00`
 * `addsession 1 d/MON s/0800 e/1100`, `addsession 1 d/TUE s/1600 e/1800` followed by `free 12` returns `WEDNESDAY 08:00`

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the contact list.

 <box type="warning" seamless>